Classical harmonic analysis viewed through the prism of noncommutative geometry: Banach Fredholm modules and Banach -homology

-\begin{defi} Let $(X,F)$ be an odd Banach Fredholm module and let $U \co Y \to X$ be an isometric isomorphism.
-Then $(U^{-1}\pi U,Y,U^{-1}FU)$ is also a Banach Fredholm module, and we say that it is isometrically equivalent to $(X,F)$. \end{defi}
+\begin{defi}[isomorphic Banach Fredholm modules] Let $(X,\pi,F)$ be an odd Banach Fredholm module and let $U \co Y \to X$ be an isomorphism.
+Then $(Y,U^{-1}\pi U,U^{-1}FU)$ is also a Banach Fredholm module, and we say that it is isomorphic to $(X,\pi,F)$. \end{defi}

+There is a natural notion of direct sum for Banach Fredholm modules.
+One takes the direct sum $\oplus_2$ of the Banach spaces, of the representations, and of the operators.
+Actually, we may use any direct sum $\oplus_p$ with $1 \leq p \leq \infty$, since for any Banach spaces $X$ and $Y$, the spaces $X \oplus_p Y$ and $X \oplus_q Y$ are isomorphic for all $1 \leq p,q \leq \infty$.
+We also define the zero Banach Fredholm module with the zero Banach space, the zero representation and the zero operator.

 Similarly to \cite[Definition 8.2.2 p.~204]{HiR00}, we introduce the following notion of equivalence.